-The Subcommittee recommends that the 1% usage fee for MyFloridaMarketPlace (MFMP) be reviewed and adjusted to allow for the greatest utilization by state agencies and other eligible users.
+The Task Force recommends that the 1% usage fee for MyFloridaMarketPlace be reviewed and adjusted to allow for the greatest utilization by state agencies and other eligible users.
 Users of MFMP are charged a 1% usage fee.
-The fee and funding structure of MFMP should be reviewed and changed to allow for the greatest utilization.36 If increased utilization was able to generate a 1% savings on only 50% of the possible spend that could utilize MFMP, to the savings would total \$9.5 million dollars.37
+The fee and funding structure of MFMP should be reviewed and changed to allow for the greatest utilization.
+If increased utilization was able to generate a 1% savings on only 50% of the possible spend that could utilize MFMP, the savings would total \$9.5 million per year.
+The fee and funding structure of MFMP should be reviewed and changed to allow for the greatest utilization.